propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.16 =
+* Updated Wales LTT calculator to include new rates that came into effect on 10th October 2022

 = 1.0.15 =
 * Added support for amended England/NI stamp duty rates introduced September 2022